Buying On Whidbey Island From Afar: A Remote Buyer Guide

 A practical remote buying plan

-A strong plan usually looks like this:
+To sum up, a strong plan for buying remotely looks something like this:

 1. Narrow your search by Whidbey area and ferry route.

-5. Cluster your in-person tours by location.
+5. Cluster your in-person tours by location and ferry route.

-6. Confirm what can be signed remotely before closing.
+7. Confirm what can be signed remotely before closing.

 When you have local guidance and a clear process, remote buying becomes much more manageable.
 And on an island market as layered as Whidbey, that kind of planning can make all the difference.